PieLabs/pie-docs/using/defining-questions.md

             },
             "choices": ["apple", "orange", "banana", "cucumber", "pea"],
             "correctChoices": ["cucumber", "pea" ],
+            {
-            {//other configuration for the PIE}
+                //other configuration for the PIE
+            }
         },

         {